You don't have to head to Munich to get your "oom pah pah" on.

 The party is a mix of traditional gastronomy, parades and brewed delights with some official Oktoberfest spills making it on the list.

 Brazil's event starts and runs later than the Munich version.
-This year it's on from 4-22 October.
+This year it's on 4–22 October.

 3. Perth, Australia

-When it comes to Australian cities, you can find a rousing beer tent in most major cities this month.
+When it comes to Australia, you can find a rousing beer tent in most major cities this month.
 That's because of the roving Oktoberfest in the Gardens event.
-It calls in at Sydney, Brisbane, and Perth but we reckon Perth is where it's at.
+It calls in at Sydney, Brisbane and Perth but we reckon Perth is where it's at.

 Think two massive tents pregnant with live music, dance floor and roving food as well as a sideway alley and silent disco.

 Perth is also home to Elmar's Oktoberfest which is a Swan Valley favourite renowned for its German festivities.
 It's managed by a German couple who immigrated to Australia in 1897 so you know it's going to be authentic.